September 21, 2013 is International Red Panda Day at Henry Vilas Zoo

 The Center will be located at the crossroads of two major trekking trails, the pilgrimage trail to Pathivara, which attracts 50,000 visitors a year, and the trekking route to Mount Kanchenjunga, the third highest mountain in the world, which attracts 2,000 foreign tourists a year.

-The Red Panda Network's plan is to open the Center on International Red Panda Day 2013.
+The Red Panda Network's plan is to begin construction of the first phase of the Center on International Red Panda Day 2013.

 The goal of the Center is to educate visitors on the value of their local natural resources and the unique endangered species that call the region home, focusing on red panda.
 It hopes to be a demonstration site for innovative conservation technology that local villagers can implement in their own villages and homes.